 Safeguarding Risk Management.

-In order to demonstrate a sense of legal and social responsibility towards safeguarding children and young people and in line with existing legislation, policy and guidance, a children’s safeguarding risk assessment is at Annex H. Children are to be protected from potential harm during their involvement in entertainment or employment under current legislation.
+In order to demonstrate a sense of legal and social responsibility towards safeguarding children and young people and in line with existing legislation, policy and guidance, a children’s safeguarding risk assessment is at Annex H to the Event Management Plan.
+Children are to be protected from potential harm during their involvement in entertainment or employment under current legislation.
+The most likely risk is that of children becoming lost, or children found without supervision.
+The most dangerous risk is a child being vulnerable to sexual or criminal perpetrators.
+Both these risks have specific mitigation plans in the Event Management Plan.

 Festival Safeguarding team.